makersacademy/takeaway-challenge/README.md

 * Fork this repo
 * Write a Takeaway program.
 * Implement the following functionality:
-  * list of dishes with prices
+  * list of dishes with prices: DONE
-  * placing the order by giving the list of dishes, their quantities and a number that should be the exact total.
+  * placing the order by giving the list of dishes, their quantities and a number that should be the exact total.DONE

    If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
 Your order was placed and will be delivered before 18:52".
   * The text sending functionality should be implemented using Twilio API.
 You'll need to register for it.
 It’s free.
   * Use twilio-ruby gem to access the API
   * Use a Gemfile to manage your gems